Zetrix-Chain/zetrix/README.md

-# I will create the content in Markdown and save it as an md file.

-md_content = """
 # Zetrix Binary Node

 This repository contains the Zetrix binary node packaged in a zip file.
 Follow the instructions below to download, install, and run the node on your system.